linsyking/messenger-manual/component.typ

 === Example: Buttons

-Find the detailed example #link("https://github.com/linsyking/messenger-examples/tree/main/portable-components")[here].

-Here, the portable component is defined in `src/PortableComponents/Button/Model.elm`, where the "button" has its own special `Data`, `Target`, and `Msg`.
+First, define a portable component in `src/PortableComponents/Button/Model.elm`, where the "button" has its own special `Data`, `Target`, and `Msg`.
 Now we want to make it into a user component held by a layer.

+*Note.* There is no cli command for users to directly generate a portable component.
 #grid(columns: (1fr, 1fr),
   [
     #set align(center)